Looptroop Rockers: Biography

 Their third full-length studio album, Fort Europa, was released in 2005.
 On the track "Fort Europa," the group takes a particularly critical tone towards their country's immigration policy.
 In the video, an image of a TV screen reading "Welcome SWE" is smashed by a golf club as the beat drops.
 In the first verse, Promoe compares immigration policy to the Berlin Wall.

-On February 9, 2007 Cos.M.I.C announced that he was leaving the group indefinitely.
+On February 9, 2007, Cos.M.I.C announced that he was leaving the group indefinitely.
 He stated that there had been no falling-out between him and the rest of the group and mentioned that the group's busy schedule, which prevented him from spending time with his family, prompted this decision.
 Cos.M.I.C then contributed to two songs on the group's 2008 album "Good Things".
 After Cos.M.I.C left the group, they have also officially changed the group name from Looptroop to Looptroop Rockers!

 Looptroop Rockers released their fourth album Good Things on 23 April 2008.
 Cos.M.I.C is featured on one of the tracks on the album.
 2008 was also the year that DVSG was celebrating its 10th anniversary.
-Looptroop Rockers worked with artists like Rakaa Iriscience of the Dilated Peoples, CunninLynguists, Timbuktu and Adam Tensta for this album.
+Looptroop Rockers worked with artists like Rakaa Iriscience of the Dilated Peoples, CunninLynguists, Timbuktu, and Adam Tensta for this album.

-On 21 May 2010 Looptroop Rockers announced on their website that they were working on a new album.
+On 21 May, 2010, Looptroop Rockers announced on their website that they were working on a new album.
 Promoe said it to be slated for a February 2011 release at a gig in Helsinki on May 19.
 On the same occasion it was announced that Cos.M.I.C. rejoined the group as a full member working on the new album.

 In March 2011, the group released their fifth album "Professional Dreamers".

-2013 saw the release of their first album in Swedish, "Mitt hjärta är en bomb".
-Made available on both CD and Vinyl LP.
+In 2013, Looptroop Rockers released Mitt hjärta är en bomb, their first Swedish album.
+It was made available on both CD and Vinyl LP.